Skip to content

 Typical Policy Outcomes We See

-In more advanced or unstable cases, traditional underwriting may not be available.
-In those situations, we explore alternative solutions such as guaranteed issue or graded benefit policies that still provide protection without medical underwriting.
+For more advanced or unstable cases, carriers may postpone, decline, or require more time and documentation.
+In those situations, we may explore alternative options such as simplified issue, guaranteed issue, or graded benefit coverage so you still have protection while you work toward future insurability.

 No two cardiomyopathy cases are identical.
-Our role is to match your specific medical profile with the carriers most likely to view it favorably.
+Our role is to match your specific medical profile with carriers most likely to interpret your stability favorably.

 Why Work With Diversified Insurance Brokers